-Create a custom Style Set
+Create a custom Style Sheet in Word

-On the Home tab, click the expansion arrow in the lower righthand corner of the Styles menu.
-The default Normal Style Set panel drops down, displaying a list of all the paragraph, character, link, table, and list styles in that Style Set.
-You can add new styles to this Style Set or modify the existing styles and save them under a different name.
-Or you can clear these styles and start fresh, then resave your custom Style Set with a new name.
+On the Home tab, click the expansion arrow in the lower right-hand corner of the Styles menu.
+The default Normal Style Sheet panel drops down and displays a list of all the paragraph, character, link, table, and list styles in that Style Sheet.
+You can add new styles to this Style Sheet or modify the existing styles and save them under a different name.
+Or you can clear these styles and start fresh, then re-save your custom Style Sheet with a new name.

-In the Styles Panel, select the New Style button on the bottom left (mouse roll-over displays the button description), and the Create New Style From Formatting screen appears.
+In the Styles Panel, select the New Style button on the bottom left (mouse roll-over displays the button description), and the Create New Style from Formatting screen appears.
 In the Name field, enter the style name

 BoxText.
-For Style Type, select Paragraph from the drop-down list; in Style Based On, select No Style from the drop-down list list; and in the Style for Following Paragraph, select Normal.
-Later, when you add your own custom body text style (such as BodyText), you can modify this field and resave.
+For Style Type, select Paragraph from the drop-down list; in Style Based On, select No Style from the drop-down list; and in the Style for Following Paragraph, select Normal.
+Later, when you add your own custom body text style (such as BodyText), you can modify this field and re-save.

 The next row of buttons are the most common Paragraph format options: Justification, Line Spacing, Spacing (before and after paragraphs in points), and Paragraph Indents.
 Note that the Sample text in the large, center panel changes based on your selections, so you can view them live, and the following panel provides a text description of the options you’ve chosen.

 Custom format menu

 Additional format features and more character and paragraph options reside under the Format menu.
 Select the Format button, and a drop-down list appears listing the submenus for these extended features and options.